 Mitigation programs.
 The FAS benefited from donor and internal programs to mitigate the health issues and economic costs of COVID-19.
 US health programs provided the major source of funds to mitigate the potential impact of a COVID-19 outbreak.
 The FAS also benefited from the US CARES Act: Federal Pandemic Unemployment Compensation (FPUC) and Pandemic Unemployment Assistance (PUA) -- these benefits supported economic livelihoods of FAS workers.
 The ADB has been a major contributor to the three nations through grants under the COVID-19 Pandemic Relief Option (CPRO) to the FSM (\$14 million) and RMI (\$16 million) and with loans to Palau (\$20 million).
-The ADB provided an additional \$55 million to Palau through a Policy Based Program loan to support government operations and mitigation programs; the FSM Congress initiated a tourism sector mitigation relief fund; the RMI established a Response and Preparedness Plan; and in Palau the CROSS Act provided unemployment benefits to foreign workers, a temporary jobs programs and provided relief to affected segments of the private sector.
+The ADB provided an additional \$55 million to Palau through a Policy Based Program loan to support government operations and mitigation programs, but contingent upon a series of reforms.
+All three FAS developed their own internal programs: the FSM Congress initiated a tourism sector mitigation relief fund; the RMI established a Response and Preparedness Plan; and in Palau the CROSS Act provided unemployment benefits to foreign workers, a temporary jobs program and provided relief to affected segments of the private sector.